egandro/proxmox-cpu-affinity/README.md

 ## CLI Tool

-The project includes a CLI tool `proxmox-cpu-affinity-cli` to manage the service and webhooks.
+The project includes a CLI tool `proxmox-cpu-affinity` to manage the service and webhooks.

 ### webhook